akingsley319/MLB_xBA_Prediction/README.md

 ## Cluster Analysis

-Each cluster is represented by the 500 closest cluster points to the cluster center.
+Each cluster is represented by the n=150 closest cluster points to the cluster center.

+The clusters could use improvement.
+It has little representation of left-handed pitchers in the available clusters.
+Adding a separate variable for pitcher and batter handedness in the final model could solve some issues in the matchup, combined, and stacked models.
+However, this would be a way to bypass poor clustering, which could more effectively improve model performance with improvements.

 ### Histogram: Plots of Feature by Cluster